KDE/documentation-develop-kde-org/content/docs/kirigami/advanced-add_about_page.md

 After all the required information has been set, we call `KAboutData::setApplicationData` to initialize the properties of the [QApplication ](https://doc.qt.io/qt-5/qapplication.html) object.

-Before the QML Engine definition, we create a [qmlRegisterSingletonInstance](https://doc.qt.io/qt-5/qqmlengine.html#qmlRegisterSingletonInstance), the first argument is a URI, basically a package name, the second and third arguments are major and minor versions respectively, the fourth is the type name, the name that we will call when accessing the `Controller` methods, and the last one is a cpp object.
+After the QML Engine definition, we create a [qmlRegisterSingletonType](https://doc.qt.io/qt-5/qqmlengine.html#qmlRegisterSingletonType), the first argument is a URI, basically a package name, the second and third arguments are major and minor versions respectively, the fourth is the type name, the name that we will call when accessing the `AboutType` methods.

+In the `qmlRegisterSingletonType` lambda we just return a new `AboutType` object;

 ### main.qml